sarah/doc-notes/loom-web3-truffle.md

     at Function.Module._load (module.js:497:3)
     at Function.Module.runMain (module.js:693:10)
 ```
+So instead, I generated a new private key, as you can see in my script below.

 ## Working Script
-In short, a very hacked-together proof that I can interact with a smart contract (written in solidity) on a locally running loom blockchain.
+In short, here is a hacked-together proof that I can interact with a smart contract (written in solidity) that I have deplyoyed on a locally running loom blockchain.
 I'd prefer to do this in web3 but node was quicker b/c those were my examples.
-This code will not win any beauty awards but here is my index.js file
+This code will not win any beauty awards but here is my index.js file.
+To run it, I ran ```node index.js```
 ```
 const { readFileSync } = require('fs')
 const {